 (i) made available by the board for inspection by any person, free of charge, at the office of the college at all reasonable times during regular business hours, and

 (ii) posted by the board on the college website.

 The following are proposed amendment(s) to the Bylaws:

-The Bylaw amendments have been posted for a three-month notice period, giving College registrants and other interested parties the opportunity to review and comment.
+The bylaw amendments have been posted for a 60-day notification period, giving College registrants and other interested parties the opportunity to review and comment.